wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 You're not there yet, but might get there one day.

 To get you out of this state you must take an active step.
+Yes.
 Right now, as you read this article.

 Nothing prevents you from showing appreciation for stuff you like